Oaxaca en la historia y en el mito: One image that sums up the challenges and achievements of Benito Juárez

 Between his death in 1872 and the celebration of his 100th birthday, on March 21, 1906, Benito Juárez became a national mythical hero.
 One author suggested that Benito Juárez was more virtuous than George Washington because Washington had slaves and Juárez did not.
 The myth maintained and continues to maintain today that Juárez, a man of impeccable virtue, saved Mexico from foreign aggressors.
-This myth represents a turnabout in the sense that when Benito Juárez died, he was becoming increasingly unpopular because he had sought reelection in 1867 and 1871, that was not permitted by the constitution of 1857.
+This myth represents a turnabout in the sense that when Benito Juárez died, he was becoming increasingly unpopular because he had sought reelection in 1867 and 1871, snd that was not permitted by the constitution of 1857.

 Mytification started when Juárez died in 1872 with the mandated naming of streets and town squares after him.
 Also his name was added to Oaxaca City to render it in Spanish Oaxaca de Juárez.
 In the 1880s the Liberal party of which Juárez had been a member and Díaz was currently a member, was deeply divided into four factions.
-Díaz tried to use Juárez as a force to unify the Liberals and to legitimize Días as the leader.
+Díaz tried to use Juárez as a force to unify the Liberals and to legitimize Díaz as the leader.

 In 1904 Francisco Bulnes wrote several critical examinations of the contributions of Juárez to Mexico.
 His published materials sparked a debate which led to the unintended result that many counter-arguments were made about the virtues of Juárez.
 Thus his status as a national hero hoisted up a notch.
 The hero status was consolidated with the celebrations of the 100 anniversary of the birth of Juarez in 1906.

 Ironically the dictator-president Porfirio Díaz was the main supporters of Juárez as a national hero in the 1900s.
-Ironic because in 1871, Díaz led a revolt protesting the fact that Juárez sought reelection.
+Ironic because in 1871, Díaz led a revolt protesting the fact that Juárez sought re-election.
 Díaz called Juárez a dictator.
 In 1906 Díaz was famously photographed commemorating Juárez's 100th birthday.
 (See image below.)
-Porfirio Díaz and others also placed a huge statue of Benito Juárez on the Oaxaca's Cerro del Fortín.